jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 .. warning:: This version of the *Attachments* extension only works for
              Joomla!
 1.6 or greater.

+**NOTE**: In the rest of this document, the term **content item** is used.
+Normally we think of attaching files to articles.
+Attachments supports attaching files and URLs to articles or categories by default.
+But it is possible to attach to other types of content types (which requires special 'Attachments' plugins).
+All of these are referred to as **content items**.

 The 'Attachments' extension has been translated into many different languages.
 Please see the `Translations`_ section for the list of available translations.
 Most of these languages packs are in the process